onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 Jepsen and Onyx, using with static generated events that uses a single client, and no nemesis.
 These tests spin up a development mode Onyx cluster in the JVM without Jepsen orchestrating nodes being spun up and destroyed.
-This allowed us to build new tests quickly and refactor our tests as required.
+This allowed us to build new tests quickly and re-factor our tests as required.
 We then use substantially similar tests with Jepsen orchestrating real nodes, a nemesis, and generated events.

 ### The Future